JoinColony/colonyJS/docs/_Topics_TaskLifecycle.md

 ```

+Also known as the "task brief", the task specification is a description of the work required to be considered sufficient for a task payout.
+The `specificationHash` can be any arbitrary hash string (32 bytes) but this is especially suited for a unique IPFS content hash.
+See [Using IPFS](/colonyjs/topics-using-ipfs/) for more information about using an IPFS content hash.

+The domain is required when creating a task because reputation is earned within the context of domains.
+Upon the completion of a task, each role will earn reputation that is associated with the domain.
+The "root domain" of every colony is `1`, which is the default value if the `domainId` is not specified when creating a task.

 When creating a task, the task can also be assigned a `skillId` and a `dueDate`.

-Skills are global, meaning they are shared across the Colony Network and only the Meta Colony can create new skills.
-When completing a task, reputation is also earned within the context of skills.
-There is no default value if the `skillId` is not specified and the `skillId` is not required when creating a task.

-The due date determines the deadline for the task.
-The task work cannot be submitted after the due date has passed.
-If the `dueDate` is not specified when creating a task, the default `dueDate` will be 90 days from the time that the task was created.

 ```js